juand-r/naacl-2019-notes/README.md

 Philip Resnik's question: isn't there tension between the ethical route (tell users what you collect and why) vs collecting data and figuring it out later (innovate faster)?

 # NeuralGen Workshop

+## Panel Discussion

+Remark: these notes are paraphrases of the panel speakers as I understood them at the time - incomplete and perhaps not entirely correct.

+Four themes: evaluation, decoding, pretraining, ethics.

+### 1. Evaluation

+TL;DR: Evaluation is very hard, there should be more work on it for NLG, and there is likely no silver bullet.

+**Moderator:** Many metrics are listed above (BLEU, METEOR, Cider, vector extrema, word mover's deistance, HUSE, RIBES, BERTScore, "sentence mover's similarity").
+But shouldn't we measure more semantic notions such as plausibility, acceptability, coherence, entailment..?

+**Yejin Choi:** Maybe the community needs to move to more model-based NLU-based evaluation.

+**H. Daume III**: Even human evaluation is tricky!
+Single black box evaluation is likely a pipe-dream.
+Evaluation should be task-specific.
+Focus on what we really want to know.
+For example: when generating answers on stack exchange: does the generated answer really help?
+But this is hard to measure.

+**Graham Neubig:** There needs to be more work on evaluation for NLG (as there is in MT) on finding metrics that correlate better with human judgement.
+Note BLEU is not as broken for MT as it is for other tasks.

+**Audience question:** What about evaluation for high-stakes situtations in industry:
+- medical NLG
+- false claims, legal trouble

+**Alexander Rush:** If the only thing you care about is precision, human evaluation should be fine.

+### 2. Decoding

+Some types of decoding: argmax, top-k sampling, beam search, nucleus sampling, templates, planning...(I suppose by "decoding" we how the final text is produced, so non-neural methods like templates and planning are included).

+**Yejin Choi:** There is no one sampling method to rule them all.

+- For short text, familiar methods like beam search can be OK.
+- But for longer text, newer methods like nucleus sampling work better, given the current state of technology for language models.
+Caveat: with future innovation incorporating semantics/pragmatics, beam search could work well again.

+**Hal Daume III**:

+1. For longer text it *seems* like one must use something hierarchical.
+2. Also don't like adding noise if you don't have to (e.g. in sampling-based decoding).
+But it can be useful when you want diversity/creativity.
+If your model is perfect (theoretically) then left-to-right decoding is all you should need.

+**Yejin Choi:** at intuitive level, agree with Hal on needing hierarchy.
+But *practically* (based on experience with huge language models), it seems like you don't need it...

+For better (more robust) modeling of long structure in the long run, it is a good idea to incorporate discourse ideas (latent variables, hierarchy).
+(NOTE: see paper co-authored by Y. Choi's, Learning to Write)

+**Alexander Rush:** Dialogue is hard!
+We may *never* have enough data!
+So we need more structure in the models.

+**Yejin Choi:** We used templates ("secrete sauce") to help win the Alexa prize.
+Tried RL end-to-end training initially and it wasn't working...

+### 3. Pretraining

+Is pre-training with giant language models a game-changer?

+Several interesting points were raised here.

+**Alexander Rush**: This opens up whole new areas, particularly when you don't have enough in-domain data.
+For example: generating basket ball games from statistics.

+**Tatsunori Hashimoto:** There is a problem with using LMS we don't understand:

+- robustness
+- hard to trust for high-stakes situations
+- could have bias we don't understand

+**Hal Daume III**: If you don't know on what data the LM was trained you will never know that what you generated was not just simply memorized.

+**Yejin Choi**: Actually, that is not true if you use sampling-based decoding.
+This is guaranteed to avoid plagiarism!

+**Graham Neubig:** It is *really* hard to ground LMs to the real world (for example, the famous "unicorns" example from GPT-2).

+**Yejin Choi**: There should be more work on world-modelling/fact-checking so when GROVER generates nonsense/propaganda/fake claims, it can be detected.

+### 4. Ethics

+**Yejin Choi**: End-goal of the GROVER work was detection, not generation, but of course had to start with generation to do detection.

+**Graham Neubig**: How many people in the audience have taken ethics courses?
+(About 30%).
+We should strive for 100%!

+**Hal Daume III**: This is actually not a new topic.
+There is a nice paper from the 80's by Joshi, Webber and Weischedel, "Preventing false inferences" (referenced in Smiley et al. 2017, "Say the right thing").
+The paper distinguishes between:
+- never generating false claims
+- never generating something that would lead to a false inference

+**Graham Neubig**: Another reference ...

+**Alexander Rush**: How odd to have a discussion like this not on twitter!
+Very strong opinion on OpenAI's decision not to release the large GPT-2 model.
+It bothered him.

+**Yejin Choi**: We thought about the consequences, and wanted to make sure she didn't create a monster with Grover.
+Though the can of worms is already open!

+There are still practical drawbacks:

+- fine-grained control is currently difficult
+- very slow

+So it is a good time to study it NOW before the generation technology gets better.